neoforged/.github/primers/1.21.9/index.md

         - `removeEntryFromTop` no longer returns anything
         - `updateSizeAndPosition` can now take in an X component
         - `renderItem` now takes in the entry instead of five integers
-        - `renderSelection` now takes in an `AbstractSelectionList$Entry` instead of four integers
+        - `renderSelection` now takes in the entry instead of four integers
         - `removeEntry` no longer returns anything
         - `$Entry` now implements `LayoutElement`
         - `render`, `renderBack` -> `renderContent`